 Depending on the nature of the item it may be possible to test for both DNA and fingerprints.
 For example, the smooth surfaces of a knife handle may be suitable for fingerprint treatments while any grooves or hatched designs can be swabbed for DNA recovery.
 Alternatively, some items may be more suitable for DNA recovery than fingerprinting.
 At our Durham facility we have the ability to carry out a joint examination of an exhibit whereby a fingerprint expert and DNA expert examine the item together to determine what testing is most appropriate to address your particular question and achieve the best evidence in the case.

 The Forensic Science Regulator has set out Codes of Practice and Conduct relating to different areas of forensic evidence.
 The method of demonstrating compliance with the Codes for most of the scientific disciplines is through accreditation to ISO 17025, ISO 17020 or ISO 15189.
 Keith Borer Consultants is actively extending the scope of its accreditation to cover a broad spectrum of services.
-Our current accreditation schedule can be found HERE.
+Click on the logo to see our current accreditation.

 The majority of our work is office-based, rather than laboratory-based, so there are limited opportunities for work experience or student placements.
 Please email your enquiry to firstname.lastname@example.org in the first instance and it will be considered.